 I never have understood girls, and I probably never will.”

-Rowan Ridley starts his A-levels in 2016 and enjoys creative writing.
+Rowan Ridley starts his A-levels in 2016 and enjoys creative writing and music.